Itheum/architecture-diagrams/live_whitepaper.md

 ## Trusted Computation Framework <a name="trusted-1"></a>

 As personal datasets under the control of Data Coalitions grow over time, certain end use-cases may require access to highly sensitive, identifiable data — often these use-cases will provide the most “payout” for data usage (as such they are considered high-value use-cases).
-In such situations, a Trusted Computation Framework can be used to ensure computation is handled off-chain with tamper-proof integrity.
+In such situations, a Trusted Computation Framework can be used to ensure that computation is handled off-chain with tamper-proof integrity.
 The Data Coalition will coordinate these computation jobs on-chain (with possible coordination assistance of [Chainlink’s Attested Oracles](https://blog.chain.link/driving-demand-for-enterprise-smart-contracts-using-the-trusted-computation-framework-and-attested-oracles-via-chainlink/)

-All personal data traded on the on-chain Data DEX is never stored on-chain — only hash values are stored to ensure the integrity of traded datasets.
-But in certain advanced use-cases where Data Coalitions manage the data of multiple users, there will be encrypted personal metadata stored on-chain.
+The personal data traded on the on-chain Data DEX is never stored on-chain — only hash values are stored to ensure the integrity of traded datasets.
+However, in certain advanced use-cases where Data Coalitions manage the data of multiple users, there will be encrypted personal metadata stored on-chain.
 There will be cases where this data cannot be put on-chain even when encrypted due to privacy regulations, especially if the blockchain network is spread across multiple geographies.
-Off-chain execution is, in some cases, the only option for processing this data.
-Trusted Computation Framework can be used to localize the computation of the data to ensure the data storage and processing complies with all data sovereignty regulations.
+In some cases, off-chain execution is the only option for processing this data.
+Trusted Computation Framework can be used to localize the computation of data to ensure that the data storage and processing complies with all data sovereignty regulations.

-The Trusted Computation Framework is tethered to the “Regional Decentralization Hub” and is our "Compute-to-Data” solution for highly sensitive data processing requirements within high regulatory environments.
+The Trusted Computation Framework is tethered to “Regional Decentralization Hubs” and is our "Compute-to-Data” solution for highly sensitive data processing requirements within high regulatory environments.

 <br />